christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_previous_work.md

 Cloud Spanner is semantically indistinguishable from a single-machine database.
 Uses TrueTime
-built on Googles infrastructure, therefore even with strong consistency, it is highly available and can even use realtime timestamps.
+built on Googles infrastructure, therefore even with strong consistency, it is highly available and can even use real-time timestamps.
 This is only possible due to the fact that Google is in full control of the infrastructure.
 "Even though it provides such strong guarantees, Cloud Spanner enables applications to achieve performance comparable to databases that provide weaker guarantees (in return for higher performance)."

 "Spanner uses the Paxos algorithm as part of its operation to shard (partition) data across up to hundreds of servers.[1]
 It makes heavy use of hardware-assisted clock synchronization using GPS clocks and atomic clocks to ensure global consistency.[1]
 TrueTime is the brand name for Google's distributed cloud infrastructure, which provides Spanner with the ability to generate monotonically increasing timestamps in datacenters around the world."